ubcs3/2016-Fall/README.md

 # 2016-fall

-The topic for UBCS3 Fall 2016 is Machine Learning in Python with scikit-learn.
+The goal of UBCS3 is to help students, graduates, fellows and faculty at UBC develop software skills for science.
+The topic for the Fall 2016 semester is Machine Learning in Python with scikit-learn (see [scikit-learn.org](http://scikit-learn.org/stable/)) and will be a continuation of the Summer 2016 seminar (see the [GitHub repo](https://github.com/patrickwalls/ubc-scientific-software-seminar)).
+It is encouraged but not required (everyone is still invited!) for participants to be familiar with Python programming, Jupyter notebooks and the SciPy stack: NumPy, SciPy, matplotlib and pandas.